anixn/A-Byte-Size-Lab/content/Slides/_index.md

 #url: /default/
 ---

-I teach Remote Sensing, Geographical Information System, and Geospatial Techniques to engineering undergraduate and postgraduate students.
+I talk about Remote Sensing(RS), Geographical Information System (GIS), and Geospatial Techniques to engineering undergraduate and postgraduate students.

 ## Slides of Tutorials and Teaching